zero-to-mastery/resources/GameDev.md

 Game Development is not only about coding but also the story,design,music and graphics.

+## Unity:
+- [Official Unity Website](https://docs.unity3d.com/Manual/index.html): Documentation for C#/JavaScript and Unity.
+- [Unity Learn](https://learn.unity.com/):Tutorials from beginner to advanced level on various topics.

+## Unreal Engine:
+- [Offcial Unreal Engine Website](https://docs.unrealengine.com/en-US/index.html): Documentation for C++ and Unreal Engine.

-## Unity
+## Godot Engine:
+- [Official Godot Engine Website](https://docs.godotengine.org/en/stable/index.html): Documentation for C# and Godot Engine.

 ### Documentations/Community:
-- [Official Unity Website](https://docs.unity3d.com/Manual/index.html): Documentation for C#/JavaScript and Unity.
 - [How Did They Code It](https://www.reddit.com/r/howdidtheycodeit/): A sub-reddit for begginers/intermediate game developers where you can ask by sharing videos/links of specific game events, it will really help you in learning game development.
 - [Indie Game Developers](https://www.facebook.com/groups/IndieGameDevs/about/): A facebook group with 120k+ members who help you if your stuck in your project or for networking and get to know about their stories.
 - [gamedev](https://www.reddit.com/r/gamedev/): A subreddit with 490k+ members ,where you get to know about game development, programming, design, writing, math, art, jams, postmortems, marketing.
+- [Mirror Networking](https://mirror-networking.com/docs/): Netwokring documentations which are best to learn how to implement multiplayer game features in your project.
+- [ARCore](https://developers.google.com/ar/develop/unity): Documentation to implement AR using Unity.
+- [ML Agents](https://www.immersivelimit.com/tutorials/unity-ml-agents-tutorial-list): Tutorials on ML agents.

 ### Youtube Channels:
 - [Brackeys](https://www.youtube.com/user/Brackeys): Best for beginners, where one can learn basic stuff and also this channel as projects which can be the base for many projects.